juliangrove/presupposition/README.md

-A collection of modules implementing various aspects of the framework for presupposition based on graded monads from the dissertation 'Scope-taking and presupposition satisfaction'; in particular, chapters 2 and 3.
+A collection of modules implementing various aspects of the framework for presupposition based on graded monads from the dissertation *Scope-taking and presupposition satisfaction*; in particular, chapters 2 and 3.
 These are:

 P.hs: implements a static framework for presupposition, in which all presuppositions project.
 Terms with presuppositions inhabit types `P e a`, where